 Municipal governments often need to poll citizens regarding community planning and development initiatives.
 What do people think about changes to the roads?
 What are the priorities for new infrastructure spending?
 How should the local government invest in parks and recreation?

 These are the types of issues that are particularly well-suited for online discussion and debate.
-Different opinions can be presented, supported, argued against, and ultimately resolved.
-People can contribute and check in on their own schedule, as well as take time to think about issues before commenting on other people’s ideas.
+Differing opinions can be presented, supported, argued against, and ultimately resolved.
+People can contribute and check in to online discussions on their own schedule, as well as take time to think about issues before commenting on other people’s ideas.

 Diverse sets of stakeholders and user needs